-When soup weather hits, there’s no shortage of delicious (and easy to make) vegetarian soups around here.
+When soup weather hits, there’s no shortage of delicious (and easy-to-make) vegetarian soups around here.
 But there’s just something about the comfort of tomato soup and grilled cheese recipe, isn’t there?

 The combination is nostalgic, yet no matter how old I get, it’s the dinner I turn to when I either A) don’t want to really cook or B) need some ultimate comfort food.